*The 2018 Community Outreach Grant Application will be available soon.

 - Description of project/program evaluation.
 Although this is not the primary focus of the Community Outreach Grant, this section should demonstrate the applicant's intent and ability to measure success and/or impact of the project/program.

-7. If data is being collected for research purposes* in conjunction with program implementation, applicants must also submit: a.
+- If data are being collected for research purposes* in conjunction with program implementation, applicants must also submit: a.
 Approval for the Use of Human Subjects by an Institutional Review Board. b.
 An informed consent form. c.
 An informed assent form for minors, if applicable.

 *Monies will not be awarded for any component of the Community Outreach Grant involving research.
 Projects whose primary purpose is to answer research questions and test specific hypotheses should be submitted under the existing Research Grant mechanism.
 As such, the budget and budget justification submitted by the applicant for the Community Outreach Grant should only include items required for program development and program implementation, as well as program evaluation.